Luiz-N/MVC_Comparison/README.md

 ## Final Thoughts

 Overall I enjoyed the project.
-It was my first time using an external API with ember and although it had it's challenges I learned a lot like the direction/potentail of the ember framework.
-It was also interesting to learn the different US regional interests among the frameworks.
+It was my first time using an external API with ember and although it had it's challenges I learned a lot and I like the direction/potential of the ember framework.
+It was also interesting to discover how interest in the frameworks differs across regions of the US.